nathanael-brt/GETALP-internship/README.md

 # Comparison of models and carbon emissions

-The goal here is to compare the models base and medium of Whisper and to compute the carbon emissions of a transcription on each of these models.
+The goal here is to compare the *base* and *medium* models of Whisper and to compute the carbon emissions of a transcription on each of these models.

 ## Usage